 Day of the Dead

-Mexico’s most well known celebration, Day of the Dead, is probably the event with the most symbolic importance.
-Each year, during the first two days of November, millions of Mexican families set up colourful altars for those in their family that have passed away.
+Each year, during the first two days of November, millions of Mexican families set up colourful altars for those in their families who have passed away.
 They decorate the cemeteries with flowers, and then spend the night there.

 They believe that the dead come back for one night to the world of the living to spend time with their loved ones.
-It’s a Mexican holiday celebrated throughout Mexico, in particular the central and southern regions, and by people of Mexican heritage elsewhere.

-Mole is one of the most important dishes whipped up during Day of the Dead.
-It’s a traditional Mexican sauce, that is usually poured over meat, and is made from dried chillies, nuts, warm spices, raisins, other sweet fruits and tomato.
+It’s a traditional Mexican sauce, that is usually poured over meat and is made from dried chillies, nuts, warm spices, raisins, other sweet fruits and tomato.

 December